Common Keratoconus Questions

 Do most people have the condition in both eyes?
 If you do have it in one eye only, does that mean you might develop it in the other eye at some point?
 Is certain that you will?
 When will you know that you are in the clear?

 Most experts believe that keratoconus is always bilateral – that is that it always affects both eyes.
 However, because of variability, the condition may be so mild in one eye that it is virtually undetectable.
 It may stay that way or the better eye may progress over time.
 Unfortunately, there is no way to know which will occur.

 I have noticed a daily aching pain in my right eye that also hurts when I blink or move my eye when my eyelid is closed.
 Is this normal for KC?

 You are not alone.
 Many keratoconus patients complain of discomfort or outright pain.
 Since pain may also be a sign of other problems you should bring this to your doctor’s attention as soon as possible.

 Is it common for people with keratoconus to feel more tired or require more sleep because their eyes are under more strain while they are awake?

 Although this isn’t a common symptom, visual strain can be tiring and can lead to fatigue.
-Here too, I would discuss this with your doctor to insure that your correction is appropriate and that nothing else is a miss.
+Here too, I would discuss this with your doctor to ensure that your correction is appropriate and that nothing else is amiss.